elisilk/memory-game/README.md

 - [ ] Read and incorporate the Vue [Style Guide](https://vuejs.org/style-guide/) into the application
 - [ ] Finish watching and learning from Vue School's [Vue Router 4 for Everyone: Master Routing in Vue.js](https://vueschool.io/courses/vue-router-4-for-everyone) course
+- [ ] Improve my skills with Git
+  - using git diff to see changes
+  - combining multiple commits into a single push

 ### Useful resources